dymmond/edgy/docs/tips-and-tricks.md

 ### Global Settings File

 A common approach is to store connection details in a global settings file.
-This is especially convenient with Esmerald, which provides easy access to settings throughout your application.
+This is especially convenient with Ravyn, which provides easy access to settings throughout your application.

 Example: